sleslein/chi-js-design-system-talk/presentation-v2.md

 **About Design Systems**

 <!--

+Thanks you's:
+- Thank Heather and Bitovi
+- Thanks Jessica and Slolam Build

+IMPORTANT NOTE: No Questions!
+Keep time for networking at the end!

 Comment: Hi!
 I'm Shea Leslein, and I'm here to share the good news about design systems with you!

-OPENING NOTE!:  I'd love to make this very interactive.
-But I am extremely mindful of there are 3 more speakers after me, and a big reason we all come here is to chat and network with others.
-So I'm planning to field ZERO questions until I conclude my schpeel.
-If there is time left - MATYBE – I can field a couple.
-Regardless, I'd love meeting you all after so feel free to come see with any questions!

 Comment:  Lets get Started!